DeLightCMU/RSC/README.md

 Zeyi Huang*, Haohan Wang*, Eric P. Xing, and Dong Huang, Self-Challenging Improves Cross-Domain Generalization, ECCV, 2020 (Oral), [arxiv version](https://arxiv.org/abs/2007.02454).

-Update: To mitigate fluctuation in different environments, we modify RSC in a curriculum manner.
+**Update**: To mitigate fluctuation in different environments, we modify RSC in a curriculum manner.
 Also, we unify RSC for different network architectures.
 If you have any questions about the code, feel free to contact me or pull a issue.

 ### Citation: